bwoody13/Wardrobe-Manager-Application/README.md

 - add a piece of clothing to an outfit.
 - filter and sort my wardrobe to find specific items that meet my criteria.
 - update information on an item in my wardrobe or add a detail about it.
+- quit the application and have it save my wardrobe to a file.
+- reload my application from a save file upon opening the application.